quandrei/quandrei.github.io/_posts/2015-01-15-new-system-install.md

 tags: [blog, new-system-install, OS-X, homebrew, homebrew-cask, dev-tools]
 ---

-With the release of OS-X Mavericks, I decided it was time for a clean install of my system.
+With the release of OS-X Yosemite, I decided it was time for a clean install of my system.
 I decided that this time, I would try and automate this as much as possible, without having to resort to being there very much, because, well... time is precious and I have better things to do.

 The script and general steps I used can be found in a bash file I have on my [github account](https://github.com/quandrei/new-system-install-script-osx).